 The penile prosthetic implant was one of the first treatments for erectile dysfunction.
 The implant is surgically placed within the penis within each corpora cavernosa (column of erectile tissue).
-The malleable implant was one of the first designs (see Figures 8 & 9) and is very simple to operate.
+The malleable implant was one of the first designs (see Figures 1-10 & 2-10) and is very simple to operate.
 The man bends the penis upward when he wants to have sexual relations and bends the penis out of the way when he is not sexually active.
-The malleable implant is always semi-erect so it does not ever become flaccid.
-Subsequent designs in protheses eliminated this disadvantage by creating an inflatable implant (see Figures 10-12) that utilizes a manual pump in the scrotum to draw fluid into the cylinders of the penile implant for inflation and a release mechanism to drain the fluid back into the abdominal reservoir.
+The malleable implant is always semi- erect so it does not ever become flaccid.
+Subsequent designs in protheses eliminated this disadvantage by creating an inflatable implant (see Figures 2-10 to 5-10) that utilizes a manual pump in the scrotum to draw fluid into the cylinders of the penile implant for inflation and a release mechanism to drain the fluid back into the abdominal reservoir.
 This implant more closely mimics the normal flaccid and erectile state, although the cylinders never completely deflate.
 Even when a man is flaccid the cylinders provide a little bit of length and girth in the penis.